 Employment on-costs include payroll tax, Return to Work SA levies and superannuation contributions.
-The Trust makes contributions to State Government superannuation schemes.
+The Trust makes contributions to State Government and externally managed superannuation schemes.
 These contributions are treated as an expense when they occur.
 There is no liability for payments to beneficiaries as they have been assumed by the respective superannuation schemes.
 The only liability outstanding at reporting date relates to any contributions due but not yet paid to the South Australian Superannuation Board.

-As a result of an actuarial assessment performed by the Department of Treasury and Finance, the average factor for the calculation of employer superannuation cost on-costs has changed from the 2020 rate of 9.8% to 10.1%.
+As a result of an actuarial assessment performed by the Department of Treasury and Finance, the average factor for the calculation of employer superannuation cost on-costs has changed from the 2021 rate of 10.1% to 10.6%.
 These rates are used in the employment on-cost calculation.
-The net financial effect of the change in employer superannuation on-cost rates is an increase in the employment on-costs of \$2,000.
+The net financial effect of the change in employer superannuation on-cost rates is an increase in the employment on-costs of \$4,000.

-There is a net increase in the employment on-costs payable of \$34,000.
-This is primarily due to increases in accrued salaries and wages and annual leave liability, in comparison to the previous year.
+There is a net decrease in the employment on-costs payable of \$9,000.
+This is primarily due to the decrease in long service leave liability, in comparison to the previous year.